pandas-dev/pandas/doc/source/ecosystem.rst

 Learn more by reading through :issue:`14468`, :issue:`26766`, :issue:`28142`.

-See installation and usage instructions on the `github page <https://github.com/pandas-dev/pandas-stubs>`__.
+See installation and usage instructions on the `GitHub page <https://github.com/pandas-dev/pandas-stubs>`__.